limvi-licef/MATCH/README.md

 If you need any information, please do not hesitate to contact me (see section below).

 ## Demo
-You can find a demo of the projet here: https://www.youtube.com/watch?v=OW0SfMAaAPU.
+You can find a demo of the project here, showing assistance to encourage the person to dust her table: https://www.youtube.com/watch?v=OW0SfMAaAPU.
+The video also shows how things are configured.
 Assistances are in French, but the video has English subtitles.
 New demos will be available in the coming weeks.

 ## Install and run